MctMarcus3/Quizzler/README.md

-# Python Flask Quiz Platform
+# Python Flask Quiz Platform (Production Ready)

 A dynamic, file-based quiz application built with Python and Flask.
 This platform supports multiple quiz types, distinct admin and student roles, and manages all data through JSON and CSV files, requiring no external database.

 The student experience is a fast, responsive **Single-Page Application (SPA)** that minimizes server load, while the admin panel features a powerful, single-page editor for creating and managing complex question banks with robust validation.
+This version is configured for production deployment using a WSGI server and environment variables for security.

 ## Core Features

 ### Admin Features
 - **Secure Admin Panel:** A separate, protected area for all quiz management at `/admin/login`.
+- **Environment-Based Credentials:** Initial admin username and password are set via a secure `.env` file, not in the code.
 - **In-App Quiz Creation:** Create new question banks from scratch directly within the application.
 - **JSON Upload & Append:**
     - Create new quizzes by uploading a complete JSON file.